h-livv/tempest/README.md

 Tempest includes an experimental Scientific Machine Learning (SciML) framework for learning PDE evolution operators directly from high-fidelity numerical simulations.

-Experimental investigation of neural surrogates for PDE evolution, including studies of autoregressive stability, spectral representations, and generalization.
+It explores experimental investigation of neural surrogates for PDE evolution, including studies of autoregressive stability, spectral representations, and generalization.

 **Current capabilities:**